fkohl04/framework-performance/README.md

 not as a framework.
 This means you will have to configure certain things on your own, that you are maybe used to get delivered in other frameworks.

-Micronaut, Ktor and Node also produced pretty impressing results in our test and can be seen to be on the middle ground between the other solutions.
+Micronaut, Ktor and Node also produced pretty impressing results in our tests and can be seen to be on the middle ground between the other solutions.
 They are fully supported frameworks and have also proven that they are capable to result in high performant services.